Director, Endocrine Surgery Program

 5 Plainsboro Rd., #400, Plainsboro, NJ 08536

 Dr. Tomer Davidov is a general and endocrine surgeon.
 He was raised in New York City where he graduated from the Bronx High School of Science.
 He completed the accelerated 7-year B.A.-M.D. medical program at Boston University and Boston University School of Medicine where he was selected as a Trustee Scholar and graduated with honors.
 Dr. Davidov completed his 6-year general surgery residency at Rutgers-Robert Wood Johnson Medical School (formerly the University of Medicine and Dentistry of New Jersey) including his chief residency year in 2006.
 He was the recipient of multiple academic, humanism, and teaching awards and was voted as "Resident of the Year".
 He then completed a year of surgical fellowship training at the abdominal organ transplant program at Columbia University - Presbyterian Hospital in New York City.
 He was recruited back to the Department of Surgery at Rutgers where he spent his first 11 years in academic practice as a general and endocrine surgeon.
-He was recruited to Penn Medicine – Princeton Medical Center in 2018 to grow the endocrine surgery, hernia surgery, and the general surgery program.
+He was recruited to Penn Medicine – Princeton Medical Center in 2018 to grow the endocrine (thyroid & parathyroid) surgery, hernia surgery, gallbladder surgery, and the general surgery program.
 He is a diplomate of the American Board of Surgery, Fellow of the American College of Surgeons (ACS), and member of the American Association of Endocrine Surgeons (AAES), the American Hernia Society (AHS), and the Alpha Omega Alpha (AOA) Medical Honor Society, and is a grant review for the National Science Foundation.

 AN EXPERIENCED AND CARING SURGEON